nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

 # 1_glimpse_view_problem

-Getting started... in all these examples, I will assume you are using tidyverse and RStudio.
+Getting started: In all these examples, I will assume you are using tidyverse and RStudio.
 The view() utility in RStudio can be replaced with the print() function combined with arrange() if you are not using RStudio.

 I will be using the terms "columns" and "rows" for all data description.
-In QC'ing data, we are not be interested in variables, observations, or the correctness of the data from an analytic perspective.
+In QC'ing data, we are not typically interested in variables, observations, or the correctness of the data from an analytic perspective.
 Data analysis, in the strict sense, is interpretation of the meaning of the data values.
 This requires subject expertise in the study domain of the data.
-It is not necessary to have this expertise while QC'ing data.
 In those instances where subject expertise is required, I will indicate that you will need to consult a subject expert.
 This frequently happens during the QC process.
-However, for much of the QC work, we will be looking for common anomalies caused by problems in data handling, data loggers, database export functions and simple errors introduced by data editing.
+In other instances, we will only be looking for common anomalies caused by problems in data handling, data loggers, database export functions and simple errors introduced by data editing.

 # 1_1_lay_of_the_land